 - Identify unmet needs and challenges faced by individuals with mental health, substance use, and other complex care needs.

-- Foster active participation, connection, and collaboration among diverse stakeholders across sectors, disciplines, regions, and perspectives.
+- Foster active participation, connection, and collaboration among diverse partners across sectors, disciplines, regions, and perspectives.

 - Facilitate knowledge translation and exchange through sharing experience, expertise, and insights to problem solve and generate innovative solutions that make a difference.